-The BFA concentration in painting at the University at Buffalo is a serious intellectual and aesthetic endeavor whose faculty lead students through several courses of inquiry, enabling them to develop a personal vision that often extends the boundaries of what students might regard as painting.
-Diverse technical skills enhance conceptual formulation encouraging students to discover their own practice in historical, cultural or social contexts.
-From basic painting courses to independent studio research, painters develop a unique vision by imagining possibilities provided through course content, public discussions and exhibitions both on and off campus.
+The BFA concentration in painting at the University at Buffalo is a rigorous intellectual, aesthetic and academic endeavor.
+Faculty mentor students through several courses of inquiry, enabling them to develop a personal vision that often extends the boundaries of what students might regard as painting.
+Diverse technical skills enhance conceptual formulation, encouraging students to discover their own practice in historical, cultural or sociopolitical contexts.
+From beginning painting to intermediate and advanced courses to independent studio research, painters develop a unique vision by imagining possibilities provided through course content, group discussions and exhibitions both on and off campus.

 The BFA degree focuses on intensive work in Painting, supported by a smaller, more defined program of general studies in the liberal arts.
 Students in the BFA also take a 2-semester capstone course, resulting in a senior thesis exhibition.
 Because this option includes the development of a cohesive body of work, the BFA is considered particularly relevant for students who wish to continue on to an MFA program.